 - Eliminate speculation: Marketers spend their days making educated guesses on what aspects of the customer journey to improve, what product or services to promote, which messaging to use, how often to post content, what keywords will work best, and so much more.
 AI marketing not only eliminates the guesswork, but it also speeds the decision-making process to the point where marketers can react in real time.

 - Dial-up digital: With more and more emphasis on digital marketing, and more and more competition in those channels, marketers need any advantage they can get.
 AI marketing can help improve everything from bidding and ad placement to ad layout optimization and segmentation and targeting.

-Gearing Up for AI Marketing
+Gearing Up for Real Time AI Marketing

 As a marketer, you need the speed that AI marketing can give you.
 But you also need to ramp up the right way.
 There are several areas to consider as you implement AI marketing, including training time, data quality and privacy.

 AI tools may seem smart, but they’re only as smart as you make them.
 They need training on information such as customers’ behaviors and needs, marketing and business goals, and campaign rules and outcomes.
 This takes time.
 It also requires high-quality data.